 Dilijan has the potential to become the most prosperous region in Armenia.
 Our projects here are aimed at transforming Dilijan into a center of culture, education, healthcare and tourism.

 IDeA, Scholae Mundi Foundation, and Dilijan Development Foundation are working together to promote the region’s development.
-Since 2010, these foundations have invested over $200 million in Dilijan.

 JUST DILIJAN IT! is the first international summer camp in Armenia for kids aged 6 – 16 years and their parents.
 It has been running in the grounds of the UWC Dilijan boarding school since 2013.
 The specially designed edutainment program in a unique environment provides the perfect balance of leisure and development, fun exploration and the chance to make friends with children from all over the world.
 The camp is organized by the Scholae Mundi Armenia foundation, the institution that founded UWC Dilijan.
 To learn more about the project, please visit the JUST DILIJAN IT! page.